DOCS

 The publication of the violation will not take place until after the penalty decision is final or rendered not subject to appeal by the end of the specified appeal period.

-Decoding Saudi Arabia’s new law
+Decoding Saudi Arabia's ecommerce law

 Was this page helpful?